-ReadyBoost is a special disk cache service in Windows Vista, 7, 8 and 8.1 that uses fast removable devices, such as USB flash drives, Secure Digital and CompactFlash cards for speeding up smaller random disk reads.
-This can significantly improve Windows performance when many random small files are read frequently or when computer does not have sufficient amount of RAM (Random Access Memory).
-Traditional hard disks (not SSD-s) are often up to 80 times slower than removable devices in reading random small files.
-That's why you cannot use external hard disks for ReadyBoost - no real performance gain is possible.
+ReadyBoost is a special disk cache service in Windows Vista, 7, 8, 8.1, and 10 that uses fast removable devices, such as USB flash drives, Secure Digital, and CompactFlash memory cards for speeding up smaller random disk reads.
+This can significantly improve Windows performance while many random small files are read frequently or when a computer does not have a sufficient amount of RAM (Random Access Memory).
+Traditional hard disk drives and hybrid hard drives (not SSD-s) are up to 80 times slower than removable devices in reading random small files.
+That's why you cannot use external hard drives for ReadyBoost - no real performance gain is possible.

-A suitable USB port for ReadyBoost must support at least USB 2.0 standard, and USB 3 (SuperSpeed, blue ports) is even better.
+- A suitable USB port for ReadyBoost must support at least the USB 2.0 standard, and USB 3 (SuperSpeed, blue ports) or USB C is even better.

-In 32-bit versions of Windows Vista, 7 and 8/8.1, and on FAT32 file system devices, you can use up to 4 GB (gigabytes) of storage for ReadyBoost.
-Older FAT16 file system can also be used, but maximum cache size is limited to 2 gigabytes then.
+- In 32-bit versions of Windows Vista, 7, 8/8.1 and 10, and on FAT32 file system devices, you can use up to 4 GB (gigabytes) of storage for ReadyBoost.
+The older FAT16 file system can also be used, but the maximum cache size is limited to 2 gigabytes then.

-In 64-bit Windows, up to 32 GB of cache can be created on a single NTFS-formatted removable drive, even if the drive itself is larger.
-Windows 7 and 8/8.1 also support exFAT file system (cache up to 32 GB in size, too) for ReadyBoost.
+In 64-bit Windows, up to 32 GB of the cache can be created on a single NTFS-formatted removable drive, even if the drive itself is larger.
+Windows 7, 8/8.1, and 10 also support the exFAT file system (cache up to 32 GB in size, too) for ReadyBoost.